 The Allure of the Lunch Counter

-Eating with Family & Friends
+Eating with Family and Friends

 Eating with family and friends at Woolworth’s lunch counter was a cherished ritual that ended in the 1980s.
 Patrons would find themselves nestled in cozy booths, surrounded by the warmth of familiar faces and the comforting aroma of home-style cooking.
 It was where childhood memories were made and cherished as people shared stories and laughter over steaming plates of comfort food.

-I remember fondly heading out with my mother on shopping trips to our local shopping centre in Laval, Quebec (St. Martin), Rockland Shopping Centre in Montreal, or Morgan’s (later The Bay) on Queen Mary Road (see photo above) in mid-town Montreal.
+I remember fondly heading out with my mother on shopping trips to our local shopping centre in Laval, Quebec (St. Martin), Rockland Shopping Centre in Montreal, or Morgan’s (later The Bay) on Queen Mary Road in mid-town Montreal.
 Each one of these areas had a Woolworth’s with a lunch counter.

 My mother would often have a sandwich with an Apple Dumpling covered with caramel sauce, and I would cherish every bite of the fish and chips, followed by a slice of the most delicious German Chocolate Cake.